 - You are still very tired following slight exertion

 Antibiotics are used to treat bacterial infections that could further limit breathing.
 They are frequently prescribed at the first sign of a respiratory infection, such as increased production of green or yellow sputum or fever.
 Usually, they are taken for 3-7 days.
+Your doctor may advise you to take them for a longer period to prevent flare-ups.
 Some are taken with food or on an empty stomach.
 It is usually best to avoid alcohol while taking antibiotics.

 Some of the more likely side effects include: